-The bicycle network is made up of a variety of on- and off-street facilities, including shared use lanes with share the lane ("sharrow") treatments along Rhodonite Drive, shared pedestrian and bicycle shoulder areas on Grant Road, and paved and unpaved multi-use pathways on Wadams Way and a segment of Church Road.
+The limited bicycle network is made up of a variety of on- and off-street facilities, Including shared pedestrian and bicycle shoulder areas along Rhodonite Drive, shared pedestrian and bicycle shoulder areas on Grant Road, and paved multi-use pathways on Wadams Way and a segment of Church Road.
 See Map 3.
 There are nearly 2km of on-street bicycle routes and nearly 3km of on-road multi-use pathways in total, as summarized in Figure 9.